xirsys/xturn-simple-auth/README.md

   maru_servers: [Xirsys.XTurn.SimpleAuth.Server]
 ```

+Next, under the `pipes` section, replace all occurrances of `Xirsys.XTurn.Actions.Authenticates` with `Xirsys.XTurn.SimpleAuth.Actions.Authenticates`.

 ## Usage

 When running XTurn, you can add users by posting to the `/auth` endpoint on port 8880.
 The plugin will generate a username and password for you.